technical details:

 - Charles Millsfield

 - Bit part.
-He's the man in glasses who gets showered.
+He's the bearded man who gets showered.

 - Charlie Hall as the cab driver

 - Bit part.
 According to Maltin & Bann.
-It's too difficult to tell with this print.
+It's too difficult to tell with this print, but he is included in the ledger.

 - other adults

-- (6.)
+- (3.)
 Several pedestrians getting showered.
-According to Maltin & Bann, one of these is Ed Brandenberg,
+According to Maltin & Bann, one of these is Ed Brandenberg, but they seem to often interchange him with his brother Chet

 the locations: